Structured Domain Adaptation with Online Relation Regularization for Unsupervised Person Re-ID: Experiments

-\paragraph{Network architecture.} We adopt ResNet-50 \cite{he2016deep} as the backbone for the source-domain and target-domain person image encoders, which are initialized with ImageNet-pretrained \cite{deng2009imagenet} weights.
-The target-domain encoder $\mathcal{F}^t$ and structured domain-translation network are alternately updated in each iteration to avoid unstable training.
+We adopt ResNet-50 \cite{he2016deep} as the backbone for the source-domain and target-domain person image encoders, which are initialized with ImageNet-pretrained \cite{deng2009imagenet} weights. {We adopt the CycleGAN \cite{zhu2017unpaired} architecture for our generators $\mathcal{G}^{s\to t}$, $\mathcal{G}^{t\to s}$ and the PatchGAN \cite{isola2017image} architecture for our discriminators $\mathcal{D}^s$, $\mathcal{D}^t$.
+Specifically, each generator consists of three convolution-IN-ReLU blocks, nine residual blocks \cite{he2016deep}, two deconvolution-IN-ReLU blocks and the last one convolution mapping feature maps to RGB images.} The target-domain encoder $\mathcal{F}^t$ and structured domain-translation network are alternately updated in each iteration to avoid unstable training.
 Furthermore, we adopt a momentum encoder \cite{he2019momentum} (denoted as $\mathcal{F}^t_*$) to replace $\mathcal{F}^t$ in Eq. (\ref{eq:rel_T}) for measuring more stable triplet relations after domain translation.
 In particular, we denote the parameters of $\mathcal{F}^t$ and $\mathcal{F}^t_*$ as $\theta^{(T)}$ and $\theta_*^{(T)}$ at iteration $T$. $\theta_*^{(T)}$ can be calculated as $\theta_*^{(T)}=\alpha\theta_*^{(T-1)}+(1-\alpha)\theta^{(T)}$, where $\theta_*^{(0)}=\theta^{(0)}$ and $\alpha=0.999$ is the momentum coefficient.
-Intuitively, the momentum encoder could provide more reliable inter-sample relations since it eases the training bias caused by unstable translation results.
+Intuitively, the momentum encoder could provide more reliable inter-sample relations for regularizing the Structured Domain Translation (SDT) since it eases the training bias caused by unstable translation results.